 2. Follow/Like Other Accounts

-This will always be one of the best methods of getting yourself more followers.
+This will always be one of the best methods in any social media strategy of getting yourself more followers.

 If you have a fully filled out profile and posting schedule, sharing great content, then you will be primed to use this tactic.

 Following other interior designers, bloggers, or people passionate about interior design will likely make it pop up to them that you have followed them, this often will result in them checking out your profile and if they like what they see will often follow you back.